The people who keep us on track.

 Maisha has focused her career on advocacy, trauma, and health equity.
 She is committed to being a visible role model for individuals interested in the healthcare profession.
 She has been a clinical nurse instructor for 15 years and developed a healthcare training and job placement program for teen mothers to become certified nursing students.
 In 2018 she created the Colorado’s first Healthequity Fellowship with the Pew Foundation and the Center for Health Progress providing legislative consultation and bill analysis focused on improving health outcomes for vulnerable and underserved populations.
 This year Maisha was honored by the Denver Business Journal, 40 under 40, she received the Martin Luther King Humanitarian Award, 40 under 40 in Public Health and a loving portraits award from the National Negro Council of Black women.
 Maisha lives her life with vigor, she uses her hands to heal, words to speak life and peace and feet to tread new pathways of hope, promise and restoration to every child and family she encounters.

-She was born and raised in Guadalajara, Mexico and moved to Denver in 1999, to begin her career in community development.
+Born and raised in Guadalajara, Mexico, she moved to Denver in 1999, to begin her career in community development.
 She has worked for the City of Aurora, Adams County and The Stapleton Foundation spearheading community development activities prior to joining the Colorado School of Public Health.

 As an immigrant, she can relate to and understand different challenges and issues the Latino and Hispanic population face and has the ability to work with groups that are diverse in terms of culture, language and socio-economic status and communicate effectively.
 She is fully bilingual and bicultural.

-Heather Logan is the Director of Accountable Care at STRIDE (formerly Metro Community Provider Network or MCPN), where she currently focuses on hospital utilization project management, comprehensive care coordination development, program operations, and external relations.
+Heather Logan is an OVBH Healthcare Consultant at the CU School of Medicine.
+Formerly the Director of Accountable Care at STRIDE she focused on hospital utilization project management, comprehensive care coordination development, program operations, and external relations.
 Heather is also the Director for the Bridges to Care Program.
 Heather holds a master’s in social work from Colorado State University.
 She previously served on the Jefferson County Housing Authority Board of Directors, Aging Well: Basic Needs Committee, University Hotspotters Committee, South Metro Health Alliance Board Member, and currently volunteers at the Colorado Siberian Husky Rescue.

 Rich is a parishioner at St. Therese Catholic Church in Aurora, and longtime Aurora resident.
 Rich has been active in local community service for decades.
 He helped form Residents Against Drugs And Crime (RADAC) in 1995 and the St. Therese Church social justice ministry, FAMILY, working with Together Colorado, in 2006.In 2007 Rich helped implement the KidzBlitz innovation in children’s Medicaid/CHP+ enrollment, as part of Colorado Coalition for the Medically Underserved (CCMU) and All Kids Covered.Working on KidzBlitz underscored serious issues in healthcare access in Aurora.
 With Together Colorado, Rich helped bring community residents and partners together to form Aurora Health Alliance in 2009.
 Rich serves on the boards of Aurora Health Alliance, DAWN Clinic Advisory, the Aurora Community Connection Family Resource Center , the Aurora Salvation Army Advisory Board, and is a former board member of Together Colorado.
 He has received several awards for his work in social justice and healthcare.
 He resides in Aurora with his lovely wife of more than 40 years, Mina, an education assistant for Aurora Public Schools.